Skip to main content

 You may qualify for Medicare if:

-• You are over 65
+• You are over 65 or are certified disabled; or

 • You have Lou Gehrig’s Disease (ALS) or kidney failure (End-stage Renal Disease) and

-• You are a U.S. citizen or permanent resident
+• You are a U.S. citizen; or

 How much does Medicare cost?